 Another thing to consider is the health care situation.
 The older you are, the more you have to worry about the quality of care and how easy it is to communicate with a doctor.
 In general, a country’s capital is going to have good hospitals and at least a few English-speaking doctors, while most small towns will not.
 If you’re getting into your golden years, check the situation where you’re considering moving to and understand that there’s a trade-off between the lowest cost and the very best care.
 You probably want to pay a premium to have access to the best doctors and hospitals available.
 (It will still be half or less what you would pay in the USA).

 Last, if you’re perfectly fine being in an “expat bubble” where you live, then seek out places already filled with loads of foreigners who look like you and talk like you.
 Otherwise, make an effort to go beyond that trap so you’ll have more insight into the country where you are residing as a guest and so you’ll hear a perspective that’s native instead of imported.
 You’ll likely have a much easier time navigating local norms, traditions, and bureaucracy if you do.
+Here are some other expat destinations that are a bargain to consider.

 Are you interested in moving to another country and taking advantage of lower expenses, less stress, and maybe a better climate?
 Get my monthly Cheap Living Abroad newsletter!
 Sign up here.